ibm-cloud-docs/appid/about-pricing.md

 You can strengthen the security of your application with advanced security features such as Multi-Factor authentication (MFA), runtime activity tracking, and password policy management.
 An advanced authentication event happens when you issue tokens for advanced security features.

 By default, advanced features are disabled.
-You incur an extra charge when you enable them.
+You incur an additional charge when you enable them.
 For example, if you obtain 10,000 access tokens, then you turn on password policy management and obtain 10,000 more.
 You would pay for 20,000 authentication events and 10,000 advanced security events.
 If you disable all the advanced features, your account reverts to the original-cost policy.

 | Feature | Benefit |
 |-----|----|